Acupuncture for Anxiety in Calgary — How TCM Calms Your Nervous System Naturally

 In TCM, anxiety involves two primary organ systems:

 The Heart governs the Shen — the mind and spirit.
 When the Heart is well-nourished and settled, the mind is calm, clear, and emotionally steady.
-When the Heart is disturbed — by Blood deficiency, heat, or chronic depletion — the Shen becomes restless.
+When the Heart is disturbed — by Blood deficiency, Heat, or chronic depletion — the Shen becomes restless.
 Racing thoughts, palpitations, difficulty sleeping, and a sense of being unable to settle are all expressions of an unsettled Heart.

 The Liver governs the smooth flow of Qi throughout the body.
 When the Liver is constrained — by chronic stress, suppressed emotion, frustration, or overwork — Qi stagnates.
 The result is irritability, tension, emotional volatility, and a nervous system that's perpetually braced.
 Liver Qi stagnation is one of the most common patterns in anxious patients.